Ditch Diesel

 Health effects

-NOx and NO2 inflame lungs and are closely linked to childhood asthma and wheezing.
-Children are developing lifelong, chronic conditions, including poorly developed lungs, asthma, high blood pressure, inattention and hyperactivity, and mental illness.
+Diesel vehicles emit NOx and NO2, which inflame lungs and are closely linked to childhood asthma and wheezing.
+Children are developing lifelong, chronic conditions, including poorly developed lungs, asthma, high blood pressure, inattention and hyperactivity, and mental illness as a result of exposure to air pollution.

 Did you know there are an estimated 2.5 million diesel cars on the road in the UK emitting suspiciously high levels of air pollution?